What Does EGFR+ Lung Cancer Mean?

 Treating lung cancer with an exon 20 insertion mutation

 Typical EGFR inhibitors are less effective on the exon 20 insertion mutation.
-Chemotherapy remains a treatment option but there are also 2 targeted therapies available.
-These include:5
+Chemotherapy remains a treatment option, but there are also several targeted therapies available.
+These include:1,5,8,9

-There are few targeted therapies for the exon 20 insertion mutation.
-But many clinical trials are trying to change that.
+There are few targeted therapies for the exon 20 insertion mutation, but research continues to expand these options.
+Many clinical trials are trying to change that.
 They are researching potential drugs that can treat this mutation more effectively.
 Talk to your doctor regarding these trials.
-You may be eligible to participate.2
+You may be eligible to participate.3

 Join the conversation